Rackspace Technology

-Rackspace Technology, Inc. is an American cloud computing company based in San Antonio, Texas.
+Rackspace Technology, Inc. is an American information technology cloud computing company based in San Antonio, Texas.
 It also has offices in Reston, Virginia, as well as in Australia, Canada, United Kingdom, India, Dubai, Switzerland, the Netherlands, Germany, Singapore, Mexico, Toronto and Hong Kong.
-Its data centers are located in Amsterdam (Netherlands), Virginia (USA), Chicago (USA), Dallas (USA), London (UK), Frankfurt (Germany), Hong Kong (China), Kansas City (USA), New York City (USA), San Jose (USA), Shanghai (China), Queenstown (Singapore) and Sydney (Australia).
+Its data centers are located in Amsterdam (Netherlands), Virginia (US), Chicago (US), Dallas (US), London (UK), Frankfurt (Germany), Hong Kong (China), Kansas City (US), New York City (US), San Jose (US), Shanghai (China), Queenstown (Singapore) and Sydney (Australia).

 History

 1990s

 Rackspace was founded in 1996 by Richard Yoo, Dirk Elmendorf and Patrick Condon.
 Two years later, Graham Weston and Morris Miller provided seed capital and began managing the company.
 The company began after Yoo dropped out of Trinity University and launched Cymitar Technology Group out of a garage, through which the company sold internet access to his former classmates.
 In 1998, the company was renamed Rackspace.
 That year, Weston became CEO.